kigiri/7/README.md

 - [ ] Handle connection loss and recover pending game state
 - [ ] Compress index in brotli & gzip
 - [ ] minify a bit the JS *(trim white spaces && remove comments)*
+- [ ] Low Graphism mode for slow computers (no animations & no box-shadows)
 - [ ] Rewrite bundler in Deno
 - [ ] Rewrite the server in rust